mkorthof/chrupd/README.md

 ## Configuration

 Make sure the combination of editor and channel is correct.
 You can also use  the `list` option.
-For more information about versions check: [chromium.woolyss.com](https://chromium.woolyss.com/?cut=1&ago=1) (RSS atom [feed](https://chromium.woolyss.com/feed/windows-64-bit)).
+For more information about versions check: [chromium.woolyss.com](https://chromium.woolyss.com/?cut=1&ago=1) and it's RSS atom [feed](https://chromium.woolyss.com/feed/windows-64-bit).

 | Editor       | Channel      |
 |:-------------|:-------------|